-Warranty and liability claims for personal and property damage are excluded if they are due to one of more of the following causes:
+Warranty and liability claims for personal injury and material damage are excluded if they are due to one of more of the following causes:

-- o Improper use, - Operating the trailer with missing or non-functional safety devices, - Failure to observe the instructions, requirements and prohibitions of these operating instructions and the operating instructions for the accessories,
+- o Improper use Intended use, - Operating the trailer with missing or non-functional safety devices, - Failure to observe the instructions, requirements and prohibitions of these operating instructions and the operating instructions for the accessories,

-- Failure to follow the instructions, requirements and prohibitions of the maintenance instructions, - Unauthorised structural changes to the KRONE product, - o Inadequate monitoring of wear parts, - Improper maintenance or repairs not being carried out in good time, - Use of non-approved and unsuitable spare parts (see "11.1 Spare Parts", pg.
+- Failure to follow the instructions, requirements and prohibitions of the maintenance instructions, - Unauthorised structural changes to the KRONE product, - o Inadequate monitoring of wear parts, - Improper maintenance or repairs not being carried out in good time, - Use of non-approved and unsuitable spare parts (see "11.1 Spare parts", pg.
 80).